sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### ESDC OSS Management Framework

-The [ESDC OSS Management Framework (internal link)](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), endorsed at ESDC EARB on March 16th 2021, provides guidance and sets direction around OSS product selection considerations and compliance obligations such as governance, code sharing, licensing and security to ESDC.
+The [ESDC OSS Management Framework (internal link)](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), endorsed at ESDC EARB on March 16, 2021, provides guidance and sets direction around OSS product selection considerations and compliance obligations such as governance, code sharing, licensing and security to ESDC.
 It also provides a list of recommendations, considerations and procedures for the adoption, management and promotion of OSS as the primary option for future and next iteration solutions of ESDC/IITB information systems.
-Some short term recommendations are:
+Some short-term recommendations are:

 - Define and focus on the preferred areas of adoption, consider OSS in every aspect of the IMIT ecosystem;
-- Implement a process for the sharing and re-use of developed OSS efforts within the department, GoC and OSS Community; and
+- Implement a process for the sharing and reuse of developed OSS efforts within the department, GoC and OSS Community; and
 - Establish an OSS Program Office to take on the responsibility and further define the process and reporting requirements.

 ### ESDC Adopt, Buy and Build Strategy